ToniKleinfeld/Frontend-Join/README.md

   <img alt="Version" src="https://img.shields.io/badge/Framework-Angular-darkred?logo=angular" />
 </p>

-> This will be the new Join Frontend part , build in Angular this time with own build Django / DRF backend.
+> This will be the new Join Frontend part , build in Angular this time with own Django / DRF backend.

 ## Installation